How do I sign up to be part of Crazy8s 2018?

 What happens next if I’m successful with my in-person pitch and I get selected as one of the 12 finalists?

 If you are one of the six lucky winners, you will receive a package of production support worth tens of thousands of dollars, plus $1,000 cash and other valuable support – almost everything you will need to complete your film in just 8 crazy days.
-The support package includes an HD Camera, sound recording equipment, a lighting and grip package, the services of a casting director, full production insurance, free location permits, discounts on vehicle/props/costume rental, a binder with all required paperwork, on-line editing including title generation, colour correction, and a professional sound mix.
+The support package includes an HD Camera, sound recording equipment, a lighting and grip package, the services of a casting director, full production insurance, free location permits, discounts on vehicle/props/costume rental, online link to all required paperwork, a binder with all required paperwork, on-line editing including title generation, colour correction, and a professional sound mix.

 The dates for this year’s event are as follows:

 Nov.
-26 or 27 – In-person pitches (Director must attend, or be available by phone or Skype)
+25 or 26 – In-person pitches (Director must attend, or be available by phone or Skype)

 Mar.
 TBA – Film Festival/ Distribution Workshop